The Jurisdiction

 Historically Baptism had been a regular event among the people of Israel.
 There was more than one type of Baptism around in the days of John the Baptist.
 Baptism was not always suggested or recommended as the solution for men who were of a particular status.
+Luke 3:14 And the soldiers likewise demanded of him, saying, And what shall we do?
+And he said unto them, Do violence to no man, neither accuse [any] falsely; and be content with your wages.

 Why?